Popniten/2dv610-assignment-2-pe22gq-oe222ca/2dv610-system-test.md

 ### Expected Result

-A `400 Forbidden` response status should be returned.
+A `400 Bad Request` response status should be returned.

 ---